When the National Weather Service issues a

 Tornado Warning or a Severe Thunderstorm with damaging winds at or greater than 70 mph for Oakland County, the sirens are activated.

 Oakland County has 275 outdoor warning sirens located throughout Oakland County.
 All sirens are activated by the transmission of an RF signal with a tone alert.
-The signal is transmitted by the Oakland County Homeland Security Division.
+The signal is transmitted by the Oakland County Emergency Management.

 When sirens are activated a steady